nazaninsoleimani-prog/Molar-Mass-Calculator/README.md

-# Molar Mass Calculator
+# 🧪 Molar Mass Calculator

-A Python program to calculate the molar mass of chemical compounds using Jupyter Notebook.
+A simple and clean Python program to calculate the **molar mass** of chemical compounds.

-## Features
+## ✨ Features
-- Calculates molar mass from chemical formulas (e.g. H₂O, NaCl, C₆H₁₂O₆)
+- Calculates molar mass from chemical formulas (e.g. `H2O`, `NaCl`, `C6H12O6`)
+- Supports subscripts and parentheses
-- Simple and easy to use in Jupyter Notebook
+- Runs in Jupyter Notebook (easy to use and visualize)

+## 📂 Project Structure
+- `Molar_Mass_Calculator.ipynb` — Main Jupyter Notebook

-## How to Run
+## ▶️ How to Use
 1. Open the Jupyter Notebook file
-2. Run all cells
+2. Run all the cells
-3. Enter a chemical formula when prompted
+3. Enter a chemical formula when asked
+4. Get the molar mass result instantly

+## 🛠️ Requirements
+- Python 3
+- Jupyter Notebook

-## Author
+## 👩‍💻 Author
-Nazanin Soleimani
+**Nazanin Soleimani**

+---

+Feel free to improve this further anytime!